 Salesforce Chatter

 With Chatter, it’s easy to work together and know everything that’s happening in your company.
-Updates on people, groups, documents, and your application data come straight to you in real-time feeds
+Updates on people, groups, documents, and your application data come straight to you in real-time feeds.
+It's better than alternative solutions for Salesforce users.

 On Friday nobody wants to read long news.
 Good video is much better.
 This is the video that was shown at the opening of the Dreamforce 2011 conference - probably the most glamorous event in the IT-industry.
 This video marks the focus change of Marc Benioff and his Salesforce.
 Last eight years the Dreamforce conference started and ended with the word Cloud.
 Now it changed.
 Moreover, one of the main news of this year conference was the opportunity for Salesforce customers to store part of their data on a local server, not in the Cloud.
 And the new main focus for Salesforce is Social Enterprise.
 Benioff is comparing modern companies with the Arab countries falling under revolutions: "Either CEOs will make their companies social, or customers and employees will depose them like Muammar Gaddafi".
 So what should a company do to become social?